zoxpx/pxdocs/content/reference/CLI/authorization.md

 ## Related topics

-* For information about how to enable and manage Portworx authorization through Kubernetes, refer to the [Authorization](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/) page.
+* For information about enabling and managing Portworx authorization through Kubernetes, refer to the [Authorization](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/) page.